-Evidence of Paul Mooney- Avison Young:
+Evidence of Mr Paul Mooney- Avison Young

-- 7.28 The Appellant was represented by Mr Paul Mooney, Valuer with Avison Young.
-Mr. Mooney contended for an NAV of €17,710 by applying a value of €55 per m to an area of 322 m. - 7.29 He said that there were 72 crèches in South Dublin County Council.
-Some are purpose built.
-Mr Mooney said that at the beginning, all purpose-built crèches were rated at €150 per m2.
-However, he said that since there have been appeals, there is a range between €100 €150 per m2.
-He provided a table of 20 purpose built crèche comparators ranging from €100 per m2 to €150 per m2 which he stated the Respondent had used to support the valuation on the Subject Property. - 7.30 Mr Mooney provided 5 NAV comparators to the Tribunal on which he stated he placed the most weight: - (i) Comparator No 1 was Grian na nÓg, Rathcoole (PN 2166549), a single-storey purpose built crèche adjacent to Greenogue Business Park, Rathcoole, approximately 15/20 km from the Subject Property, with a floor area of 367.07 m2, similar in size to the Subject Property, albeit slightly larger.
-The valuation of this comparator property was appealed to the Valuation Tribunal on grounds that the valuation of €150 per m2 was excessive and that crèches in South Dublin County

-Council were overvalued.
-In that case, the NAV was reduced by the Tribunal from $\notin 150$ per m2 to $\notin 110$ per m2 with the Tribunal stating in its judgement that "The Tribunal does not accept the Respondent's view that all-purpose built crèches in the rating area should be valued at the same level, irrespective of location.
+- 7.28 The Appellant was represented by Mr Paul Mooney, Valuer from Avison Young. - 7.29 He said that there were 72 no. crèches in South Dublin County Council Some are purpose built.
+Mr Mooney said that at the beginning, all purpose-built crèches were rated at - €150 per m2.
+However, he said that since there have been appeals, there is a range between €100 €150 per m2. - 7.30 Mr Mooney provided 5 NAV comparators to the Tribunal on which he stated he placed the most weight: - (i) Comparator No 1 was Grian na nÓg, Rathcoole (PN 2166549), a single-storey purpose built crèche adjacent to Greenogue Business Park, Rathcoole, approximately 15/20 km from the Subject Property, with a floor area of 367.07 m2, similar in size to the Subject Property, albeit slightly larger.
+The valuation of this comparator property was appealed to the Valuation Tribunal on grounds that the valuation of €150 per m2 was excessive and that crèches in South Dublin County Council were overvalued.
+In that case, the NAV was reduced by the Tribunal from €150 per m2 to €110 per m2 with the Tribunal stating in its judgement that "The Tribunal does not accept the Respondent's view that all-purpose built crèches in the rating area should be valued at the same level, irrespective of location.
 The Tribunal believes that this would amount to an effective subsidy of better located crèches by those crèches situated in less economically attractive locations".